YUX-Cultural-AI-Lab/Afri-Stereo/README.md

 python scripts/extract_stereotypes.py --file_path ./data/raw/final_extracted_stereotypes_fixed.csv
 ```

-The output dictionary is written into `data/processed/attribute_to_group_initial.json`
+The output dictionary is written into `data/processed/attribute_to_group_initial.json`.
+The combined stereotypes from all the files passed as arguments are written into `data/processed/final_cleaned_stereotypes.csv`.

 ### Why do we need to group stereotypes?